voycey/cakephp-twitter-api/README.md

 Hope this helps - feel free to use / abuse this - since Twitter took all their public access off it can be quite confusing getting started with it

+****Custom Settings Table

+If you want to use your own Settings Table you can change the $useTable variable in the Twitter Model and then make sure you change lines 50 onwards of TwittersController.php to match your databsase table structure.